vikasagartha/vikasagartha.github.io/booknotes.md

 KG had a foreshadowing experience while in a Chicago gym.
 He calls it "Cosmic Coincidence".
 Gets called down by a security guard to ball against Jordan and Pippen.
 Isaiah Thomas happens to see it and tells him "you're NBA ready right now"...totally changes KG's outlook on life/college/career.

-Regarding AI:
 > Like me, he was about to mess up the matrix.
+(KG regarding AI)

 Priorities.
 He's got a game against Jordan the next day.
 Friend is in the hospital.
 Stays up all night.
 I like how he didn't give a fuck about sleep before a big game.
 I wanna look back on my life and know that I carried myself like he did in that moment.